-Recruitment today is about building relationships early and staying relevant long before a job goes live, largely because candidates now behave like consumers.
+Recruitment is about building relationships with candidates early and staying relevant long before a job goes live, largely because candidates now behave like consumers.
 They look things up, compare options, and move on quickly when outreach feels generic or mistimed.

 That shift has changed how talent teams manage pipelines.
 Keeping track of conversations, follow-ups, and long-term interest takes structure and visibility, especially when hiring at scale.

-This is where recruitment CRM platforms come in.
+This is where talent CRM (or recruitment CRM) platforms come in.

 As we head into 2026, a few platforms are standing out by combining data, automation, and intelligence in ways that support real recruiting work.

-Here is our take on the top recruitment CRM and top talent CRM platforms for 2026.
+Here is our take on the top talent CRM platforms for 2026.

-How We Chose These Top Recruitment CRM Platforms
+How We Chose These Top Talent CRM Platforms

 We evaluated these platforms the way a real TA team would, by asking a few simple but telling questions.